We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Triphasic pills.
-As with biphasic pills, triphasic pills are considered multiphasic.
-The pills are color coded and separated into three phases, each lasting 5 to 10 days.
+Like biphasic pills, triphasic pills are considered multiphasic.
+The pills are color coded and separated into 3 phases, each lasting 5 to 10 days.
 During the final week of the cycle, you take the inactive pills or skip them.

 - Extended-cycle pills.
 These are typically used in 13-week cycles.
-You use active pills for the first 12 weeks and take the inactive pills during the last week of your cycle.
-These pills result in having a period only 3 to 4 times per year.
+You use active pills for the first 12 weeks and take inactive pills during the last week of your cycle.
+Taking these pills results in having a period only 3 to 4 times per year.

 Often called the “minipill,” progestin-only pills are free of estrogen.
-All pills within the 1-month cycle are active and include the progestin hormone.
+All pills within the 1-month cycle are active and include the hormone progestin.

-This pill might be best suited for someone who can’t take estrogen due to a health condition or if they experience bad side effects on the combination pill.
+This pill might be best suited for someone who can’t take estrogen due to a health condition or who experiences bad side effects on the combination pill.

-For most people, birth control pills are completely safe.
-Oral contraceptives have been approved by the U.S. Food & Drug Administration (FDA), and they are often recommended for more than just pregnancy prevention.
+For most people, birth control pills are very safe.
+Oral contraceptives have been

-However, before getting on the pill, it’s important to speak with a medical professional about your health and discuss any risks.
+However, before getting on the pill, it’s important to speak with a medical professional about your health to discuss any risks.